Software-Engineering-1-Group-13/Bookstore-API/.github/ISSUE_TEMPLATE/api-feature-template.md

 ---
 name: API Feature Template
-about: 'BSAPI-#: short description of new feature'
+about: Understanding what is going to be implemented better.
-title: ''
+title: 'BSAPI-#: short description of new feature'
 labels: ''
 assignees: ''